THE DEAD WHALES SOCIETY

-We are an independent supporters group of our local teams: North Carolina FC and the NC Courage.
+We are an independent supporters group of our local mens’s professional team: North Carolina FC.

 As a collective group we meet for tailgates before every home game where we eat, drink, sing, talk soccer, and grow as a community.

-For away games we support our local community by watching NCFC/Courage away matches and hosting various charitable events at Raleigh's only consistent soccer pub, London Bridge Pub.
+For away games we support our local community by watching NCFC away matches and hosting various charitable events at Raleigh's only consistent soccer pub, London Bridge Pub.

 Follow us on one of our various social media sites, come hang at a game, or grab a pint with us at an away game, but above all else #SupportLocalSoccer.